whosonfirst/whosonfirst-www/www/blog/2023/06/07/state-of-the-gazetteer/index.md

     * **Preview polygons** with pre-cached, small “200 kb” display ready alternate geometries as existing default polygon geometries vary widely in size from a few KB to more than 50 MB.
 These are useful for displaying search results with a polygon (not just with a centroid zoomed to the bounding box).
 * **Hierarchy**
     * **Disputed point-of-view:** For administrative hierarchy, further work to power “point-of-view” on the hierarchy masks, can be adapted from [Natural Earth](https://github.com/nvkelso/natural-earth-vector)’s efforts for automated reverse geocoding so users in various countries get locally adjusted polygon data instead of globally masked data
+* **Names and Concordances**
+    * **U.S. Board on Geographic Names:** Adding concordance IDs and toponymic information from the [Geographic Names Database](https://geonames.nga.mil/geonames/GNSHome/index.html), containing official standard names approved by the United States Board on Geographic Names (BGN) and maintained by the National Geospatial-Intelligence Agency.
 * **Routing**
     * **Intersect with urbanized landcover** to ensure feature point geometries are inside urban areas and polygon feature’s navigation points are in the place’s urban center (ideally downtown)
 * **Placetypes**